Making Cold Brew Coffee With the Primula Coffee Maker

 #4 Brew For 12-24 Hours

 You can brew the coffee on the counter or in the refrigerator.
 I prefer the counter.
 Brew for 12-24 hours.
-You can gently rock the brewer to make sure water is making contact with all the ground coffee, especially if you are using a medium grind.
+You can gently rock the brewer to ensure water is making contact with all the ground coffee, especially if you use a medium grind.

 #5 Remove Filter and Add Spoon Attachment (optional)

-If you don’t want to use the spoon attachment you could just use your own wooden spoon.
-Your call.
+If you don’t want to use the spoon attachment, you could just use your own wooden spoon.
+It’s your call.

 #6 Add Water and Serve

-You now have a cold coffee concentrate that will keep for two weeks inside the refrigerator.
+You now have a cold coffee concentrate that you will keep inside the refrigerator for two weeks.
 Unless you like a really strong coffee, you will want to add water (or milk).
 The directions recommend three parts water to one part coffee.
-We found that ratio will make a clean delicious cup of coffee that is neither too strong nor too weak when the coffee is brewed for 24 hours.
-For 12 hours we either used less water or none at all.
-Our advice is to sip the concentrate and gradually add water to match what you like best.
+We found that ratio will make a clean, delicious cup of coffee that is neither too strong nor too weak when brewed for 24 hours.
+For 12 hours, we used either less water or none at all.
+We advise sipping the concentrate and gradually adding water to match what you like best.

 Better Than the Toddy

-A few years ago I did a tutorial on the Toddy Brewer.
+A few years ago, I did a tutorial on the Toddy Brewer.
 It did a fine job, but I prefer the Primula for a few reasons.
 The Primula is much easier to clean up.
 Just pull the filter up, empty, and rinse.
 The Primula also uses a permanent gold filter, so there is no need to buy replacement filters.
-The Toddy can brew more coffee at once, but unless you go through a lot of coffee, the Primula makes enough.
+The Toddy can brew more coffee at once, but the Primula makes enough unless you go through a lot of coffee.

 Resources